Jens-Co/Jens-Co/README.md

 [MCProfile](https://mcprofile.io) Minecraft account lookup for Bedrock and Java with RestAPI.
 <br>
-[MCWatchdog](https://watchdog.mcprofile.io) A discord bot that tracks Minecraft server status and more.
+[MCWatchdog](https://mcwatchdog.com) A discord bot that tracks  server status and more.

 🔭 I’m a developer at [GeyserMC](https://github.com/GeyserMC/Geyser)